 The first thing that you must know about teaching as a profession is that teaching is about inspiring and motivating students to realize and exceed their potentials.
-The greatest teachers of all time have devoted their life in inspiring and empowering their students to achieve great things and be a good human being.
+The greatest teachers of all time have devoted their lives to inspiring and empowering their students to achieve great things and be good human beings.

 Just think about it.
-In 2002, Anand Kumar of the Super 30 program picked up students from amongst the poorer section of the society.
+In 2002, Anand Kumar of the Super 30 program picked up students from amongst the poorer section of society.
 Those 30 students could not afford IIT coaching, forget about even dreaming about getting into the IITs.
 Anand Kumar and Abhayanand not only just taught and coached them but also inspired them to dream big.
 Of the 30 students of the first batch, 18 made into the IITs.
 And 22 students of the 30 students of the next batch made into the IITs.
 The rest is history.

 What is the key role of a teacher?

 Remember those classes where your teachers would share stories with you; explain complex topics through fun activities, and share their experiences and love for their subjects?
-They are not ordinary teachers.
-They are your mentors.
+They are not only ordinary teachers but also your mentors.
 They are the ones who inspire students, not just by teaching a subject, but by sharing a bond, exchanging thoughts, and building upon them.
-If this is what you want to reflect in your teaching career as well, then teaching career could just be the perfect profession for you.
+If this is what you want to reflect in your teaching career as well, then a teaching career could just be the perfect profession for you.